 Dana: This program follows a course called INCubatoredu.
-In this rigorous course, students are charged with developing real life businesses to solve problems they have identified with guidance from the curriculum.
+In this rigorous course, these teens are charged with developing real life businesses to solve problems they have identified with guidance from the curriculum.
 Students are charged with conducting problem and solution interviews with their target markets.
 From there, they develop a product or service that will address the need, create a business model, and by December are pitching their Minimum Viable Product to a panel of judges.

 How are students graded?

 Dana: Grading is not as simple as testing them on concepts, as everyone is at different stages and learning different things through their unique business experiences.
 One group may be working with a designer, and things that are out of their control could be delaying them.
 This can be challenging to grade, but exciting to experience!

 To tackle this, we use what’s called a sprint.
 Students set a sprint goal that we then review at the end of the week.
 They demonstrate that they did what they set out to do and if not, ‘why’?

 Students will have a sprint retrospective meeting where they look at their sprint goal and determine how the next sprint can go more smoothly.
 I grade on their weekly sprints rather than on any set standards.
 Whatever they plan to do, that's what’s graded.

 What are some of the projects your students are working on right now?

 Dana: Right now we are preparing for their Minimum Viable Product (MVP), an opportunity for students to get about $300 to test their solution.
 In May, we have a final pitch, where every team pitches their idea, and four to five winners are selected.
 This year, we have eight teams in our program.

 This isn't just a school project, this is an actual business.
 I bet the students are excited about that concept.